LucasDelfino92/morrowindsharp/modlist.md

 - [**Marksman Rebalanced**](https://www.nexusmods.com/morrowind/mods/46715) by Merlord: takes into account the distance to target when calculating the hit chance for ranged weapons.
 This applies to both the player and NPCs.
 Crouching also provides a boost to hit chance.
 - [**Merlord's Starting Equipment**](https://www.nexusmods.com/morrowind/mods/47283?) by Merlord: adds starting equipment, based on the items seen in the images in the class selection screen for vanilla classes, or on major/minor skills for custom classes.
 Compatible with Chargen Revamped - Expanded Lands (CREL).
 - [**Misc Mates**](https://www.nexusmods.com/morrowind/mods/48122) by Merlord: NPCs will allow you to take small inexpensive items if their disposition towards you is high enough.
 The disposition required is based on the gold value of the item and the player's personality.
-- [**More Passive Wildlife**](https://www.nexusmods.com/morrowind/mods/46120) by The Puma Man and PoodleSandwich: tweak of Puma Man's "Passive Healthy Wildlife", which prevented healthy creatures from attacking the player on sight.
-Common diseased creatures are more passive now, and cliff racers are always hostile.
 - [**More Redoran Master Helms**](https://www.nexusmods.com/morrowind/mods/47600) by Gavrilo93: adds a Redoran Master Helm into the home of almost every Redoran Councilor.
 - [**Necrolesian's Official Plugins Integrated**](https://www.mediafire.com/file/8jt6mxcqu7189z4/Necrolesian%27s_Official_Plugins_Integrated_v1.0.zip/file) by Necrolesian: merge of Necrolesian's [**Adamantium Armor Integrated**](https://www.nexusmods.com/morrowind/mods/47731) and [**Area Effect Arrows Integrated**](https://www.nexusmods.com/morrowind/mods/47745).
 Integrates the Adamantium Armor and Area Effect Arrows into the base game in a more seamless way.
   - If you installed **Unofficial Morrowind Official Plugins Patched** earlier, also install the following patches: